ABOUT THE PLAY

 Set in the Edwardian Era (1901-1910), A Gentleman’s Guide lends itself to a romantic golden age style with the appearance of manners and class on the surface and a not so pretty reality underneath.
 Think early Downton Abbey as a musical sitcom.
 The songs in the production regularly relate to status or class – wanting it, having or not having it, needing it or deserving it – and each propels this high-spirited, cheeky, Edwardian romp...about a determined, yet lovable, “serial killer.”

 The conceit of the play is delightfully unique: all of Monty Navarro’s victims are played by one actor!
 Carroll said, “we see the same person ‘die’ over and over and over and in rather hilarious ways.
-Subconsciously, we know that can’t really be happening so, in a way, it makes it okay for us to root for the killer, especially when he is played by George Walker.”
+Subconsciously, we know that can’t really be happening so, in a way, it makes it okay for us to root for the killer.”
 Meanwhile, for Andy Philpot, playing all eight of the victims, it becomes a tour de force.
 In fact, for Philpot, the show backstage might almost be more interesting than the show onstage because of his lightning-fast quick changes.
 “I think audiences will be amazed when he leaves the stage and returns 10 seconds later as a completely different human being,” Carroll said.
 Philpot won’t be the only one with quick changes.
 Of the cast of fifteen, only four actors play single characters while ten ensemble members join in the antics as tour guides, butlers and maids, inspectors, magistrates, pub denizens, newsboys, clerks and a host of others.

 The director most appreciates that the show is written purely as an entertainment – no deep metaphors to untangle, no pointed commentary on the world today – just an old-fashioned entertainment with a fantastic script and score!
 “As a composer, I have such respect for what they have written – a beautifully crafted story and music that is both elegant and hilarious.”